todonnal-r7/ResponderMITM/README.md

+# ResponderMITM

-# ResponderMITM is a modified copy of the original Responder.py packaged with the Responder Man-in-the-Middle tool.
+This is a modified copy of the original Responder.py packaged with the Responder Man-in-the-Middle tool.

 There is only one modification that has been made.
 This version listens on port 4445 rather than 445.